Naturaily/Naturaily-netlify/_posts/2014-08-11-how-to-find-a-technical-co-founder.md

 After three months the cooperation was dead.
 I was on the hunt again.

-Luckily for me, an old friend moved to Wrocław.
+Luckily for me, an old friend moved to Wroclaw.
 An old friend with experience in running agencies like Naturaily.
 An engineer, but business passionate as well.
 We were "dating" for a couple of months and finally he joined the team.
 I felt he was THE ONE who can take the company to the next level and that exactly happened.

 Why this time it worked?
 We have known each other for a long time.
 We share motivations and values.
 We have complementary skills.
 We were born the same year.
 You don't necessarily need a technical co-founder who's born exactly the same year, but your age matters.
 I'd find it hard to co-found with a person much younger.